 No doubt about it, those pills can sure make life a whole lot easier.
 But is it too good to be true?
 If you’re gulping one down as soon as you get out of bed, and several throughout the day, it’s time to do some thinking.

-My initial plan was to end the series here with a discussion of discontinuation and withdrawal today.
+My initial plan was to end the series here with a discussion of discontinuation and withdrawal in this installment.
 But I decided it made more sense to drop in a piece on dependence first.
-Good idea?

 Let’s get after it…

 Benzodiazepine (benzo) dependence is deceptive and dangerous business.
 Research has found that some 40% of those who are dependent upon benzos have no clue they have a problem.

 On the other side of the coin, 11% of those who aren’t dependent believe they are.

 Benzo dependence can be physical, psychological, or both.
 A physical dependence is grounded in tolerance and the presentation of withdrawal symptoms upon a decrease in dosage or cessation.
 Physical dependence typically stems from long-term prescribed use.
 Abuse is rarely involved.

 A psychological dependence is about craving.
 But the craving doesn’t present in an effort to relieve withdrawal symptoms.
 No, it’s about experiencing the pleasures of the drug.
 Abuse is likely a factor.